mjbradvica/MediatorBuddy/README.md

 If you desire to use a third-party validation framework such as [FluentValidator](https://docs.fluentvalidation.net/en/latest/), you will need to validate your requests in each handler.

-Assuming a validator that has the following:
+Assuming a validator that has the following...

 ```csharp
 public class GetByIdValidator : AbstractValidator<FluentGetByIdRequest>